dakshjain-1616/Stock-trading-Agent-Swarm---BY-NEO/README.md

 ---

-*Built autonomously by [NEO](vscode:extension/NeoResearchInc.heyneo) — an ML agent that designed, coded, and deployed this system end-to-end.
+*Built autonomously by <a href="vscode:extension/NeoResearchInc.heyneo" style="color:#1a7fd4;">NEO</a> — an ML agent that designed, coded, and deployed this system end-to-end.
 More of NEO's work: [Medical Report Analysis Pipeline](https://github.com/dakshjain-1616/Medical-Report-Analysis-Pipeline-by-Neo).*